Yankees vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has 38 hits with nine doubles, a triple and four walks.
-He has driven in 16 runs with 17 stolen bases.
+- Esteury Ruiz has 39 hits with nine doubles, a triple, four walks and 16 RBI.
+He's also stolen 17 bases.

-- Ruiz has picked up a hit in 10 straight games.
-During his last 10 outings he is hitting .318 with four doubles, a triple, a walk and six RBI.
+- Ruiz enters this matchup looking to extend his 11-game hit streak.
+During his last 10 games he is hitting .318 with four doubles, a triple, a walk and six RBI.

 Ruiz Recent Games